shakfu/chuck-max/README.md

 ## Compilation

-Currently building on macOS is only supported.
+Currently `chuck~` can only be built on macOS.
+Of course, any help to progrss a windows version variant would be welcome!

 The buildsystem consists of a minimal Makefile frontend with CMake driving the build on the backend.

 To get up and running: